Pioreactor/docs.pioreactor/user-guide/29-Automations/02-dosing-automations.md

  - `pause_between_subdoses_seconds`: time to wait between doses - this is useful if you want to be sure the newly added liquid is sufficiently mixed before running the waste pump.
  - `waste_removal_multiplier`: the amount of additional time to run the waste pump after the influx pump has run.
 This is to ensure that the volume of liquid in the vial never exceeds the end of the efflux tube.
 Ex: if media ran for `0.75` seconds, then the waste will run for `waste_removal_multiplier * 0.75 seconds`
- - `max_volume_to_stop`: if the internally tracked volume (the `liquid_volume` setting) exceeds this value, the automation will stop.
-This is a safety feature to prevent overflow.
  - `max_subdose`: the maximum volume to add in a single dose.
 If the volume to add is greater than this value, the volume will be divided into smaller doses.